Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Analysis of Performance in Varied Market Conditions

 1. Bull Markets: In bullish markets, characterized by economic growth and rising stock prices, the equity component of the Dragon Portfolio captures substantial gains.
-However, its diversified nature may lead to a relatively moderated performance compared to pure equity portfolios, albeit with significantly lower volatility.
+However, its diversified nature may lead to a relatively moderated performance compared to pure equity portfolios, albeit with lower volatility.

 Risks and Considerations of the Dragon Portfolio - digital art